shermozle/SnowCannon/README.md

 SnowCannon currently supports two different event sinks:

 1. **stdout** - where events (and only events) are printed to `stdout`.
-You can then use your process control system (e.g. supervisord, daemontools or Angel) to handle the `stdout` eventstream (e.g. uploading it to S3 or Google Storage).
+You can then use your process control system (e.g. supervisord or daemontools) to handle the `stdout` eventstream (e.g. uploading it to S3 or Google Storage).
 This sink is also useful for debugging
 2. **s3** - where events are collected by SnowCannon, and then regularly gzipped and uploaded to S3 by SnowCannon itself

 Another event sink planned (but not yet implemented) is [Fluentd] [fluentd] - where Fluentd will be responsible for uploading the events to S3, Google Storage or equivalent.